jpreardon/float-plan/WORKLOG.md

 As I'm writing this, I'm thinking that I could consolodate into one plans or trips collection and have a skipper flag on the join table.
 Having a separate skipper_id foreign key makes it a little easier when rendering, I think.
 So, I'll leave it the way it is for now, but making the above naming changes allows for putting the skipper identifier in the crew/trip join table.

 - Rename crew_plans table to crew_trips.
 Change foreign key names to match primary keys.
 Remove extra foreign key specs in models.
+- Fill in skipped tests
+  - Test: Ensure that admins can see the edit link on the plan show page.

 ## 2019-05-28